eclipsesource/tabris-js/doc/layout.md

 ----------------|-------------
 `'auto'` | No constraint on this edge, the size of the widget will determine its position.
 Default value.
 `23` | 23 DIPs (device independent pixels) from the parent's opposing edge.
 This in addition to the parent's padding value for that edge.
+`0` | Directly attached the parent's opposing edge, or as close as the padding allows.
+`true` | Same as `0`.
-`'50%'`<br/>`{percent:`&nbsp;`50}` | The distance from the parent's opposing edge will be 50% of the parent's width/height.
+`'50%'` or<br/>`{percent:`&nbsp;`50}` | The distance from the parent's opposing edge will be 50% of the parent's width/height.
 This in addition to the parent's padding value for that edge.<br/>The string notation is shorter, but the object notation (second example) provides better type-safety in TypeScript.
-`widget` | Attaches this edge to the opposing edge of the given sibling widget.
+`fooWidget` | Attaches this edge to the opposing edge of the given sibling widget.
 Using a direct reference like this is often inconvenient, for that reason there are other ways to reference sibling widgets.
-`'#foo'` | Attaches this edge to the opposing edge of the sibling widget with the id `'bar'`.
+`'#foo'` | Attaches this edge to the opposing edge of the sibling widget with the id `'foo'`.
-`'.bar'` | Attaches this edge to the opposing edge of the first sibling widget with a `'foo'` [class list entry](./api/Widget.md#classlist).
+`'.bar'` | Attaches this edge to the opposing edge of the first sibling widget with a `'bar'` [class list entry](./api/Widget.md#classlist).
-`'prev()'`<br/>`LayoutData.prev` | Attaches this edge to the opposing edge of the preceding sibling widget.<br/>The string notation is shorter, but the symbol reference (second example) provides better type-safety in TypeScript.
+`'prev()'` or<br/>`LayoutData.prev` | Attaches this edge to the opposing edge of the preceding sibling widget.
+Siblings with `excludeFromLayout` set to `true` will be skipped.<br/>The string notation is shorter, but the symbol reference (second example) provides better type-safety in TypeScript.
-`'next()'`<br/>`LayoutData.next` | Attaches this edge to the opposing edge of the next sibling widget.<br/>The string notation is shorter, but the symbol reference (second example) provides better type-safety in TypeScript.
+`'next()'` or<br/>`LayoutData.next` | Attaches this edge to the opposing edge of the next sibling widget.
+Siblings with `excludeFromLayout` set to `true` will be skipped.<br/>The string notation is shorter, but the symbol reference (second example) provides better type-safety in TypeScript.
-`'50%`&nbsp;`23'`<br/>`[{percent:`&nbsp;`50},`&nbsp;`23]`| The distance from the parent's opposing edge will be 50% of the parent's width/height **plus** a fixed offset in pixels.
+`'50%`&nbsp;`23'` or<br/>`[{percent:`&nbsp;`50},`&nbsp;`23]`| The distance from the parent's opposing edge will be 50% of the parent's width/height **plus** a fixed offset in pixels.
 This in addition to the parent's padding value for that edge..<br/>The string notation is shorter, butt the array notation provides better type-safety in TypeScript.
-`'#foo`&nbsp;`23'`<br/>`[foo,`&nbsp;`23]`| Attaches this edge to the opposing edge of the given sibling **plus** a fixed offset in DIPs.
+`'#foo`&nbsp;`23'` or<br/>`[foo,`&nbsp;`23]`| Attaches this edge to the opposing edge of the given sibling **plus** a fixed offset in DIPs.
 This in addition to the parent's padding value for that edge.
 For the second example the sibling `foo` is assumed to also have the id `'foo'`.
-`'prev()`&nbsp;`23'`<br/>`[LayoutData.prev,`&nbsp;`23]`| Attaches this edge to the opposing edge of the preceding sibling  **plus** a fixed offset in DIPs.
+`'prev()`&nbsp;`23'` or<br/>`[LayoutData.prev,`&nbsp;`23]`| Attaches this edge to the opposing edge of the preceding sibling (or the first preceding sibling with `excludeFromLayout` set to `false`) **plus** a fixed offset in DIPs.
 This in addition to the parent's padding value for that edge.

-Sibling references are resolved dynamically, that is, if a referenced widget is added or removed later, the layout will adjust.
+Sibling references are resolved dynamically, that is, if a referenced widget is added or removed later, or its `excludeFromLayout` property changes, the layout will adjust.
 When a sibling selector does not match any of the current siblings, it will be treated like an offset of zero.

 ### Properties "centerX" and "centerY"

 These properties allow positioning a widget relative to its parent's center.

 A numeric value ([may be 0 or negative](./types.md#offset)) for `centerX` defines the distance of this widget's vertical center from the parent's vertical center in DIPs.
 The default value is `'auto'`, which indicates that the `left` and `right` properties take priority.
+Can also be set to `true`, which is treated like `0`.

-The same logic applies for `centerY`/`top`/`bottom`.
+The same logic applies for `centerY` in relation to `top`/`bottom`.

 ### Property "baseline"

 Defines the vertical position of the widget relative to another widget's text baseline.
 The value must be [a reference to a sibling widget](./types.md#siblingreferencevalue), for example via `'prev()'` or `'#id'`.
-(For more example see left/right/top/bottom properties above.)
+(For more examples see left/right/top/bottom properties above.)
+Can also be set to `true`, which is treated like `'prev()'`.

 This property is only supported for widgets that contain text, i.e. both the actual and the referenced widget must be one of `TextView`, `TextInput`, or `Button`.